 Similar organizations, called the White Line and the Red Shirts, were organized in Mississippi in 1875 and South and North Carolina in 1876.

 Read about Hayden’s murder.
-Find resources below to teach about the Reconstruction era and terrorism.
+Find resources below to teach about the Reconstruction era, voter suppression, and terrorism.